MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

     return status;
 }
 ```

-For requests of type other than query data, set data, and method, the client driver can provide an [*EVT_NET_REQUEST_DEFAULT*](evt-net-request-default.md) event callback function.

-For example, if the protocol driver issues an OID request with `NDIS_REQUEST_TYPE = NdisRequestGeneric1`, NetAdapterCx calls [*EVT_NET_REQUEST_DEFAULT*](evt-net-request-default.md).
-NetAdapterCx fails the request if the client driver has not provided such a handler.

 NetAdapterCx can call the client driver's control request handlers as soon as [*EVT_WDF_DEVICE_PREPARE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540880) returns until the time it calls [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).